Nebraska Nursing Programs and Degrees Guide

 Nebraska Wesleyan University’s Bachelor of Science in Nursing (BSN) program is geared toward students who already have an associate’s degree or a diploma in nursing and who possess a registered nurse’s license.
 Students, who have taken the National Council Licensure Examination (NCLEX) but who have not received test scores, may still apply for the program but cannot take certain courses until the test has been passed.
 The RN to BSN program requires students to complete between 39 and 45 general college credits and 42 credits in nursing coursework.
 The program can be completed in one full year.
 Required coursework encompasses nursing theories, health assessment, and health care ethics.

-Master’s in Nursing Programs in Nebraska
+Master’s in Nursing Programs

-Graduate students at Clarkson College may earn a Master of Science in Nursing (MSN) in one of several concentrations: adult gerontology primary care nurse practitioner, family nurse practitioner, nurse anesthesia, nurse health care administration, and nursing education.
-Students in the nursing education and health care administration tracks may fulfill degree requirements online.
+Graduate students at Clarkson College may earn a Master of Science in Nursing (MSN) in one of several concentrations: adult gerontology primary care nurse practitioner, family nurse practitioner, nurse anesthesia, nurse healthcare administration, and nursing education.
+Students in the nursing education and healthcare administration tracks may fulfill degree requirements online.
 Adult gerontology primary care nurse practitioner and family nurse practitioner students can complete most courses online although students must attend classes on campus three times during the program for two days each session.
-The program generally takes between two and a half and five years to complete depending on full time or part time study.
+The program generally takes between two and a half and five years to complete depending on full-time or part-time study.
 In addition to core courses and concentration-specific classes, nurse practitioner students must complete practicums totaling 650 hours.

 University of Nebraska

 The University of Nebraska Medical Center’s Master of Science in Nursing (MSN) program prepares graduates for advanced nursing positions.
-Nursing students may choose from one of six concentrations: adult gerontology/acute care/primary care, family nurse practitioner, nurse leader/executive, family psychiatric mental health nurse practitioner, women’s health nurse practitioner, and pediatrics nurse practitioner.
+Nursing students may choose from one of six concentrations: adult gerontology/acute care/primary care, family nurse practitioner, nurse leader/executive, family psychiatric mental health nurse practitioner, women’s health nurse practitioner, and pediatric nurse practitioner.
 Those students who want to teach upon graduation may opt for a dual concentration with the nurse educator track.
 All MSN students, regardless of the track, take such core courses as nursing scholarship, leadership in nursing, health systems innovation and improvement, and health promotions for populations.
 The MSN program is offered on campus and entirely online.
 Online students complete clinical requirements in their hometown.

 Mid-Plains Community College